faustodimarco/wform/README.md

 ## Core Attributes

-### Enable SimpleFormly
+### Enable Wform

-To enable SimpleFormly on your form, add the `data-form="multistep"` attribute to the Form element:
+To enable Wform on your form, add the `data-form="multistep"` attribute to the Form element:

 ```html
 <form data-form="multistep">